-As shown above Egypt lacks national drought management strategy and action plan and all drought management actions are on project basis.
-It needs help in developing a drought management system, drought projection, development of monitroign and early warning system and adoption of standard approach.
+As shown above Egypt lacks national drought management strategy and action plan, and all drought management actions are on project basis.
+Egypt requires assistance in developing a drought management system, drought projection, development of monitoring and early warning systems and adoption of standard approaches to drought management.